otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 ## Prerequisites

-To launcch this Jenkins pipeline, you need the following prerequisites:
+To launch this Jenkins pipeline, you need the following prerequisites:

 - Linux workstation with Node.js, Git and Docker installed (I'm using Ubuntu 22.04)
 - Valid GitHub account